Home > Health & Fitness

 There are two main types of stroke:

-Anybody can have a stroke, but certain factors place you at higher risk.
-Some factors that increase your risk of stroke cannot be changed.
-The good news, however, is that many risk factors are linked to lifestyle and are, therefore, under your control.
+Anybody can have a stroke, but certain factors put you at higher risk.
+While you can’t change some risk factors, there are many linked to lifestyle, which are under your control.

 Before starting, you should gather the following information, if you have it: